nakhlarafi/BongoBDTest/README.md

 ```

 <h1>Problem 3</h1>
-I will use MVVM model for making this video player app.
+I will use MVP model for making this video player app.

 * Model Class :
 There will be a model class which will have get and set methods for each video files.
-Usally here the locations and the image thumbnails.
+Usally here the mp4 file locations and the image thumbnails.

-* Repository Class :
-The gathered file path will be sent to the model class.

-* Adapter Class :
+* Presenter Class :
-It will have an adapter class for shwoing the video files stored on the entire mobile storage gathered using Repository and Model classes.
+Retrieves data from Model and shows it in the View.
+It also processes user action forwarded to it by the View.

-* Viewmodel Class :
+* View Class :
-For adding new values.
+Shows all the videos on the local storage in a recycler view.
+Routes user actions to the Presenter.

 <h1>Pseudocode for the Play/Pause/Rewind/Forward functionalities</h1>
 <h2>Play or Pause</h2>